A-janjan/cv/README.md

 # Computer Vision Notes

-some notes and implementation in computer vision
+some notes and implementations in computer vision

 ## Parts
 - TensorFlow implementations